franciscop/franciscop.github.io/blog/a-javascript-of-two-worlds/readme.md

 > SMB and startups normally (but not always!) are too busy trying to make money and survive to be able to dedicate large resources for OSS.

 The main problem is that these two forces have wildly divergent motivations and goals, so the things they want or even expect from Javascript ecosystem varies a lot.
-But don't forget:
+There's another force acting, not in creating but in popularizing these:

 - **Hype train**: Hacker News, Reddit, Blog posts (like this one), etc. You could probably find a softer name, but for me this is a great equalizer since everyone can get exposure.

 This is important because it makes small and large projects appear at the same level.
-A hacky, 3-hour project might get side by side with a mature, 1000-hour project.
+A hacky, 3-hour project might get side by side with a mature, 10k-hour project.